 The main difference in movements between ILCH and AWE is that ILCH gives estimates per hour actually worked, whereas AWE gives earnings per employee.Back to table of contents

-The number of people in employment in the UK is measured by the Labour Force Survey (LFS) and consists of people aged 16 and over who did paid work (as an employee or self-employed), those who had a job that they were temporarily away from, those on government-supported training and employment programmes, and those doing unpaid family work.
+The number of people in employment in the UK is measured by the Labour Force Survey (LFS) and consists of people aged 16 and over who did one hour or more of paid work per week (as an employee or self-employed), those who had a job that they were temporarily away from, those on government-supported training and employment programmes, and those doing unpaid family work.
 Employment levels and rates are published each month in the labour market statistical bulletin.

 Employment is a different, but similar, concept to jobs.
-Employment is a measure of people, and a person with more than 1 job would therefore be counted once in the employment estimates.
+Employment is a measure of people, and a person with more than one job would therefore be counted once in the employment estimates.

 The LFS provides the best measure of employment at whole economy level as it is a more comprehensive measure than jobs.
-However, the jobs estimates provide a more reliable industrial breakdown than the LFS because it is mainly sourced from employer surveys, which provide a more reliable industrial breakdown than household surveys.
+The LFS, unlike the jobs estimates, provides a coherent picture of the labour market as a whole, as it is used to produce estimates of unemployment and economic inactivity as well as employment.